Bashu07/Prescripto/README.md

 - Node.js with Express.js
 - JWT (JSON Web Token) for authentication
 - bcrypt for password hashing
-- Stripe / Khalti (or any gateway) for payment integration

 **Database:**
 - MongoDB (Mongoose ODM)